pigment/terminal/README.markdown

 Edit ~/.bash_profile

+If you use textmate:

     $ mate ~/bash_profile

-      OR maybe
+Otherwise:

     $ nano ~/bash_profile

-Add this line at the end
+Now add this line at the end:

     source ~/terminal/all.sh